iris-hep/iris-hep.github.io/pages/jobs.md

 ## Postdoc

 We have a postdoctoral position open working with IRIS-HEP and ATLAS with Gordon Watts.
-Full review of applications starts on Feburary 15, and will continue until the position is filled.
+Full review of applications starts on February 15 and will continue until the position is filled.
 See details on the [inspire posting](https://inspirehep.net/jobs/2743711).

 # Other positions of interest for HEP people